WELCOME TO THE NEW SEASON

 We are developing our Youth Section and looking for new players, all levels of experience welcome.
 Training Thursdays 5.30pm to 7.30pm, training and matches Sundays 10am to 12pm.
 For further information please email Pat Brown, Youth Chairman, or see our Youth Information page.

-Charlton Park end successful season with two league wins
+Charlton Park enjoy another successful season

 The date of this photo is uncertain, but we do know some of the people in it so it will come from just before the First World War, round about 1912 when we had a pretty strong team.
 At the time, of course, we were the Old Charltonians.